MohammadHelaly/helprr/README.md

 - Review all app store descriptions, screenshots, onboarding, and in-app copy for claims about helping blind, deaf, or disabled users.
 - Avoid implying that Helprr is a medical device, emergency service, safety system, navigation aid, or professional substitute unless the app is legally reviewed and certified for that use.
-- Keep the Safety Notice visible and plain-language: speech recognition, speech output, camera features, and future object detection can be inaccurate, delayed, or unavailable.
+- Keep the Safety Notice visible and plain-language: speech recognition, speech output, camera features, and object detection can be inaccurate, delayed, or unavailable.
-- Test with accessibility settings enabled, including screen readers, larger text, reduced motion, and platform contrast settings.
+- Test with accessibility settings enabled, including screen readers, larger text, reduced motion, RTL layout, and platform contrast settings.
 - If the app targets children or families, complete a separate child privacy and store policy review before release.

 ### Apple App Store checklist